Man dies in a collision involving a number of vehicles on the Crankill Road, Ballymena last night

-Man dies in a collision involving a number of vehicles on the Crankill Road, Ballymena last night - route remains closed this morning
+Man dies in a collision involving a number of vehicles on the Crankill Road, dual carriageway in Ballymena last night - route remains closed this morning

 and on Freeview 262 or Freely 565